The big question on every startup’s mind for 2021 – TechCrunch

 Will the second time be the charm that Qualtrics needs to actually go public this time around?
 I’ll let you make the call yourself once you sift through Alex’s analysis of the valuation and financials.

-Miami, Substack, and Clubhouse
+Miami, Substack and Clubhouse

 If those three words in a single subhed elicit a certain reaction from you, Danny Crichton has a bone to pick with you.
-He wrote a piece this week about tech’s cynicism around anything new, underscoring how Miami’s future as a tech hub, Substack’s future as a replacement for traditional journalism, and Clubhouse’s future as a social media disruptor have come under fire as expected.
+He wrote a piece this week about tech’s cynicism around anything new, underscoring how Miami’s future as a tech hub, Substack’s future as a replacement for traditional journalism and Clubhouse’s future as a social media disruptor have come under fire as expected:

 The cynicism of immediate perfection is one of the strange dynamics of startups in 2020.
 There is this expectation that a startup, with one or a few founders and a couple of employees, is somehow going to build a perfect product on day one that mitigates any potential problem even before it becomes one.
 Maybe these startups are just getting popularized too early, and the people who understand early product are getting subsumed by the wider masses who don’t understand the evolution of products?